Kotomanov/SoftUni-Education/README.md

-# SoftUni-Education
+# SoftUni-Education.
-Education related repository
+Education related repository.
-Stored problems and solutions from different courses from the C # track
+Stored problems and solutions from different courses of the C# track